Updated: Jan 11

-Licorice (Glycyrrhiza glabra/ Liquorice) helps to enhance memory due to stress, modern hectic life style, premature aging.*
+Licorice (Glycyrrhiza glabra/ Liquorice) is said to help enhance memory due to stress, modern hectic life style, premature aging.*

 In modern times Nootropic products are used as memory enhancers, by improving the brain’s oxygen supply, or by stimulating nerve growth.
-In India since ancient time herbal formulas have been used to enhance memory.* As per Ayurveda, Licorice relieves the problems of aggravated imbalances and comes under the banner of memory booster as it enhances analytical abilities of the brain.
+In India since ancient time herbal formulas have been used to enhance memory.* As per Ayurveda, Licorice relieves the problems of aggravated imbalances and comes under the banner of a memory booster as it is reported to enhance analytical abilities of the brain.
 Various scientific studies show that the herb acts as a memory enhancer and as a mental rejuvenator.
 It increases the blood circulation to the Central nervous system and balances the sugar levels in blood.

-Licorice helps to overcome mental fatigue.
-It enhances cerebral circulation and nourishes nervous system, thus helping to overcome problems related to stress and strain.
+Licorice is reported to help overcome mental fatigue.
+It enhances cerebral circulation and nourishes the nervous system, thus it is reported to help to overcome problems related to stress and strain.
 It also helps to improve concentration.*